kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

   </p>
 </div>

 The *viscosity index* ($VI$) of a liquid is a measure of how greatly the kinematic viscosity varies with temperature.
 It is an important property of hydraulic fluids and lubricants that operate at a wide range in temperatures.
 A liquid with a low $VI$ exhibits a large relative change in viscosity with temperature.
 A liquid with a high $VI$ is less sensitive to temperature variations.
+The $VI$ doesn't tell you anything about what the value of the viscosity is, just how sensitive it is to temperature changes.
 The viscosity index is a dimensionless quantity that was originally setup to be measured on a scale from 0 to 100.
-But since the scale's conception there a variety of lubricants have been designed that can reach a $VI$ of over 400.
+But since the scale's conception a variety of lubricants have been manufactured that can reach a $VI$ of over 400.

 <div class="photo" style="width: 500px;">
   <img src="img\isoVG100.png" alt="Kinematic viscosity for three different viscosity indices.">